The most common symptoms of COVID-19 are fever, cough and shortness of breath.

 - Submit your request for an e-visit and a Sanford physician will respond to you within four hours through My Sanford Chart.

-If you are experiencing fever or cough, or if you feel you might have COVID-19, for the health and safety of our patients and employees please do not go directly to your clinic.
+For the health and safety of our patients and employees please do not go directly to your clinic.

 If you are new to Sanford Health